src="https://cdn.respond.io/webchat/widget/widget.js?cId=37a93a3d58337c166a29f60e98a48f5">

 1. Visible Bulge: One of the most noticeable symptoms of diastasis recti is a visible bulge or gap in the middle of the abdomen, especially when a person is engaging their core or attempting to sit up from a lying position.

-2. Lower Back Pain: Women with diastasis recti may experience lower back pain, as the weakened abdominal muscles can contribute to poor posture and back strain.
+2. Lower Back Pain: People with diastasis recti may experience lower back pain, as the weakened abdominal muscles can contribute to poor posture and back strain.

 3. Core Weakness: Diastasis recti can lead to core weakness, making everyday activities, such as lifting objects or carrying a baby, more challenging.